 I want to cry every time I meet a bright-eyed and bushy-tailed Gen Y who tells me that they are madly in the acquisition phase of their Positive Cash Flow Property Investment Strategy.
 I positively want to howl when I meet a Gen Xer hanging onto the same dream.

-In exactly the same way, wise property investment is simply not sexy when compared to slogans like “retire richer sooner” and “make millions fast”.
+In exactly the same way, carefully pursuing a wise property investment strategy is simply not sexy when compared to slogans like “retire richer sooner” and “make millions fast”.
 Wise property investors do it slowly, they are careful to manage their debt levels.
 They aren’t in a screaming hurry to buy the next property.
 They don’t mind paying a bit out of their own pocket every month as long as they have bought a really good property in an area that will deliver medium to long term capital growth.
 They don’t try to get on the next hotspot bandwagon.
 It’s quality they want, not quantity.
 Pretty boring, huh?

 The Great Australian Dream or Nightmare on Easy Street?

 A couple of weeks ago I read a tale of woe about a young poster couple for the Get Rich Quick property investor set.
 Kate Moloney and her partner Matt were crowned “2012 Australia’s Property Investor of the Year” by Your Property Investment Magazine after acquiring a portfolio of 16 properties over 5 years.
 Only 3 short years later, Moloney writes on her website, “we owe in excess of $5.8 million on property worth $2.3 million”.
 How on earth could this happen?

 Well, it happens when positive cash flow is more important than capital growth.
 When people don’t adequately consider the risks associated with buying property.
 When we try to buy too many, too fast.
 When it all seems so easy and we don’t think we can fail.
 When dare I say it, we get greedy.